Donor Sperm

 Cytomegalovirus (CMV)

 Cytomegalovirus (CMV) is a common virus that is screened for in sperm donors.
-While CMV itself doesn’t usually cause significant issues in healthy adults, it can pose significant risks if acquired during pregnancy, potentially severely affecting the developing fetus.
-Donor sperm banks screen for CMV to minimize the risk of transmission and help ensure the safety of the assisted reproductive process.
+While CMV itself does not usually cause significant issues in healthy adults, it can pose risks if acquired during pregnancy, potentially affecting the developing fetus.
+Donor sperm banks screen for CMV to help minimize transmission risk and support the safety of the assisted reproductive process.
 It is the policy of MFC to only use CMV negative sperm if the recipient is positive to past CMV infection.
+This is reviewed before use.

 steps to complete before purchasing anonymous donor sperm